 Developer BiographyMarc followed High School graduation with 6 years of active duty in the U.S. Army, 2 in Vietnam, leaving the service as a paratrooper, with The Combat Infantryman's Badge, The Air medal, and a Bronze Star, and the rank of Captain at age 25.
 He was then, based on a sketch portfolio from his time in Asia, offered advanced placement and a scholarship to study design and Illustration at the highly regarded Art Center College of design, in L.A.
-CA. He graduated with a BFA in Illustration, with honors, and wound up in the San Francisco Bay area just in time for the development of the high tech sector in Silicon Valley.
+CA. He graduated with a BFA in Illustration, with honors.
+He began his free lance career in the San Francisco Bay area just in time for the development of the high tech sector in Silicon Valley.

 In addition to doing a great deal of highly technical Illustration work for the likes of Varian, Intel, Coherent Technologies, and many others, as well as art for the Sharks, Giants, Raiders, he was sought out by fledgling gaming companies like Broderbund and Mediagenic for the development and execution of video game cover illustrations.